 - Can I get insurance to protect me if I become unemployed?

-- What type of illnesses does accident and sickness insurance cover?
+- What type of illnesses does each policy cover?